 7. Test the connection.
 If the connection still fails, you can contact technical support for VPN Gateway to capture packets at both ends of your VPN gateway and check whether DTS traffic passes through your VPN gateway.
 The source IP address of the DTS traffic is part of the DTS CIDR block.

-Check whether to send the responses of the database instances in the data center over this IPsec-VPN connection.
+Check whether the responses of the database instances in the data center are sent over this IPsec-VPN connection.
 If the database instance resides in the cloud of another service provider, contact technical support for the cloud service for troubleshooting.

 7. Check VPC route conflicts.